 How did the wooden dummy come to be?
 What is the history of the Wing Chun Dummy?

-Popular legend says that Ng Mui made the first Wing Chun dummy, by creating 108 separate dummies into one, with efficiency and effectiveness being her reasoning.
+Popular legendary Wing Chun history says that Ng Mui made the first Wing Chun dummy, by creating 108 separate dummies into one, with efficiency and effectiveness being her reasoning.
 However, the modern dummy as we know it—the wall mounted dummy, or the Hong Kong dummy, either name works—was Ip Man’s design, to fit the needs of apartment living.
 The springiness that comes from having a wall-mounted dummy gives it a sort of sense of the dummy being “alive”.
 This sense of the dummy being “alive” is attributed to a human opponent’s involuntary reaction to energy being applied.
 As such, the older version of the dummy is considered a “dead” dummy since it does not have that springiness and simulated human reaction.
 However, despite the label of “alive” or “dead” its still a matter of preference when it comes to your choice of wooden dummy to train on.

 Ip Man training on the wooden dummy (shot just before his death)